 – video contest

 The 2021/2022 CIH program will have both online and in-person components.

-2-3 hour virtual interactive zoom meetings hosted once per month beginning October 16, 2020.
+Events in 2021 will be 2-3 hour virtual interactive zoom meetings on November 12 and December 3.
 Each meeting will showcase speciﬁc strengths in Canada’s industrial landscape.
 The goal is to connect graduating students and ﬁnishing postdocs in mathematics, statistics and related disciplines with a wide swathe of industrial partners who are involved in cutting edge research, development and production.
 Meetings will be live-streamed and recorded.